 A STA requests transmit beam refinement training by sending a BRP frame as follows.
 In the BRP Request

 field, the TX-TRN-REQ field is set to 1, and the FBCK-REQ field indicates the feedback type.
-In the PHY header, the PPDU Type(#1379) and the Training Length fields are set to indicate the number of AGC and TRN-T subfields(#1025) appended to the PPDU(#1379).
+The Sector ID Order Requested subfield in the FBCK-REQ field shall be set to 0.
+In the TXVECTOR, the PPDU- TYPE(#1379) parameter is set to TRN-T-PACKET, and the TRN-LEN parameter indicates the number of AGC and TRN-T subfields(#1025) appended to the PPDU(#1379).

 References: